 The presentation of a motion to vacate the judicial decision, supposes that there is a solid case.
 Doing so without sufficient evidence and legal argument can lead to its dismissal.
 The judge would then order the applicant to pay the legal costs of the proceedings along with the other party’s attorney’s fees.

 Our criminal and immigration attorneys can help you better understand the law and your rights as an immigrant.
-Call now and request a free, no obligation consultation.
+Call now and request a private, no obligation consultation.
 We will answer all your questions on the subject.